cawasser/chocolate/README.md

 The lein-protobuf plugin automatically hooks into both `lein compile` and `lein run`

-TRo compile everything and start the server for the application, in a terminal/powershell window, run:
+To compile everything and start the server for the application, in a terminal/powershell window, run:

     lein run